 Getting ready to talk

-There are some things you might want to do or find out about before you start having care planning conversations.
+There are some things you might want to do before you start having care planning conversations.
 You might choose to:

 - find out more about your health condition